BackupTheBerlios/subnant-svn/trunk/README.txt

     Backup some or all repositories under svn-root using methods:

-      hotcopy   : verbatim copy of repository
-      dump      : dump all revisions into portable format increment : dump all revisions since last increment
+      hotcopy     : verbatim copy of repository into hotcopy-root dump        : dump all revisions into dump-root using portable format incremental : dump younger revisions after highest revision in dump-root

   * create